Linear Dynamic Analysis using Shear Deformable Frame Element

 4. Extension to Frame Element in 2D

-The element stiffness can be simply extended to frame element by adding axial translation dof and the corresponding axial stiffness
+The element stiffness can be simply extended to a frame element by adding an axial translation dof and the corresponding axial stiffness

-The nodal variable is coupled by the shear stiffness matrix, i.e., is a full vector, while axial stiffness is uncoupled as a standard frame formulation. is equivalent nodal force vector due to member's force, i.e., distributed loads, prestressing, initial strain, etc.
+The nodal variable is coupled through the shear stiffness matrix, i.e., is a full vector, whereas axial stiffness is uncoupled in the standard frame formulation. is equivalent nodal force vector due to member's force, i.e., distributed loads, prestressing, initial strain, etc.

-The transformation matrix in 2D plane is written as
+The transformation matrix in the 2D plane is written as

 where